spookylukey/django-paypal/docs/updatedb.rst

 Upgrading to Django 1.7
 -----------------------

+If you installed django-paypal with an older version of Django, you will have been using South to handle database migrations.
+Due to the new built-in database migration framework in Django 1.7, the upgrade procedure is slightly complicated.

 The recommended upgrade procedure is:

-* first upgrade django-paypal to the latest version and run migrations as above.
+* Before upgrading to Django 1.7, first upgrade django-paypal to the latest version and run migrations as above (including deploying to your production environment and running migrations there).

-* then upgrade Django to 1.7, and run the following as appropriate for your situation::
+* Then upgrade Django to 1.7, and run the following as appropriate for your situation::

     ./manage.py migrate ipn --fake